ChilliCream/hotchocolate-docs/docs/code-first.md

 dotnet restore
 ```

-First we will look at how you can write plain .net objects that can be used to infer GraphQL schema types.
+OK, now lets look at how we can write plain .Net objects (POCOs) that can be used to infer GraphQL schema types.

-Define a new plain c# class called Query:
+Define a new POCO c# class called Query:

 ```csharp
 public class Query